Virginijus Sinkevičius: Early career

+In 2014, Sinkevičius returned to Lithuania to serve as an International Project Manager at Lietuvos paštas, coordinating cross-border projects aimed at modernizing postal services.
+From 2014 to 2015, he participated in the government’s “Create Lithuania” program, an initiative designed to attract young professionals to contribute innovative ideas to public sector development.

+In 2015–2016, he coordinated the Lithuanian Airports concession project (LTOU), focusing on strategic partnerships and investment frameworks.
+The following year, he led the Group for Improving the Investment Environment at the public agency Invest Lithuania, where he was responsible for developing policies to enhance Lithuania’s attractiveness to foreign investors.

 Political career

 Career in national politics

-In the 2016 parliamentary elections, Sinkevičius was elected to the Seimas of the Republic of Lithuania in the single-member as an independent candidate Šeškinė constituency in Vilnius; he was then appointed Chair of the Committee on Economic Affairs.
+In the 2016 parliamentary elections, Sinkevičius was elected to the Seimas as an independent candidate representing the Šeškinė constituency in Vilnius.
+During his term, he was appointed Chair of the Committee on Economic Affairs, where he focused on fostering innovation and improving Lithuania’s business environment.

-On 27 November 2017, Sinkevičius was appointed Minister of Economy in the cabinet of Prime Minister Saulius Skvernelis and, following the reorganization of the Ministry of Economy, he became Minister of the Economy and Innovation.
+On 27 November 2017, Sinkevičius was appointed Minister of Economy in the cabinet of Prime Minister Saulius Skvernelis.
+Following the reorganization of the ministry, he assumed the role of Minister of the Economy and Innovation, overseeing national strategies for economic growth, digital transformation, and technological development.

-European Commissioner
+Member of the European Commission, 2019–2024

 On 22 August 2019, the Lithuanian parliament approved Sinkevičius’ nomination for European commissioner; the nomination was agreed upon by Prime Minister Skvernelis and Ramūnas Karbauskis, the leader of the Lithuanian Farmers and Greens Union (LVŽS).

 Upon taking office, Sinkevičius became the youngest-ever European Commissioner, at the age of 28.

 In 2022, Sinkevičius proposed legally binding targets to halve the use of chemical pesticides and restore nature across the EU to at least 20% of EU land by 2030, in an attempt to better protect health and recover plunging wildlife populations.